garance-buricatu/User-Level-Thread-Library/README.md

-#Simple User-Level Thread Scheduler
+##Simple User-Level Thread Scheduler

-**High-Level Description**
+**High-Level Description**<br/>
 In this project, you will develop a simple many-to-many user-level threading library with a simple first-come-first-serve (FCFS) thread scheduler.
-The threading library will have two executors – these are kernel-level threads that run the user-level threads.
-One executor is dedicated to running compute tasks and the other executor is dedicated for input-output tasks.
+The threading library will have two executors – these are kernel-level threads that run the user-level threads. <br/>
+1. One executor is dedicated to running compute tasks
+1. executor is dedicated for input-output tasks.</br>
 The user-level threads are responsible for running tasks.
 The tasks are C functions.
 Your threading library is expected to at least run the tasks we provide as part of this assignment.
 A task is run by the scheduler until it completes or yields.
 The tasks we provide here do not complete (i.e., they